Frank Bunce: Coaching career

 Bunce coached in Italy from 2001 to 2003, was Auckland's defence coach in 2004 and served as a technical advisor to Samoa in 2005.
 He is a position-specific coach for the International Rugby Academy in New Zealand.

 Personal life

 As of 2 November 2020, he is a father of 6, with the oldest at 34, and the youngest less than a year old.
-He is married with his second wife, Jessica Worchel Bunce.
+He is married to his second wife, Jessica Worchel Bunce.
 He finished season 1 of Match Fit as a participant and returned in season 3 as former Rugby Union representatives vs. Rugby League team in a game of full contact Beach-Five, or Five-A-Side First-Tackle Rugby League.
 In 2024, he returned for Match Fit: Union vs. League.
 Due to his poor knees, he opted at bike-based training.